iPlumb3r/EntangledBootstrap/8_RoadMap/ReadMe.md

 This mode is appropriate when the knowledge domain is well-know and could be easily formalized
 => This is the case for the intentional aspect of the #Model (= #IntentionalModel)

+In this mode, the #KnowledgeBase is always coherent with the #Model

 Model-Discovery Mode
 -